Lecithin - what is it and how does it affect memory?

 What is it made of?

-Soy lecithin contains about 33% PC, while egg yolk lecithin is 66-76% PC.
+Soy lecithin contains approximately 33% PC, while egg yolk lecithin is 66-76% PC.

 Beneficial effect.